-To link to this resource use: https://libraries.indiana.edu/resources/britishnewspapers
+To link to this database use: https://libraries.indiana.edu/databases/britishnewspapers

 Comprehensive digital access to historic newspapers, newsbooks, ephemera and national & regional papers from British Isles.